Democratic Labour Party (UK, 1972): 1974 and 1979 general elections

+Lincoln local elections

+In the 1973 City of Lincoln council election, Democratic Labour got 20 seats, a majority.
+The party held power until the 1979 election, and it lost its last councillor in 1980.

+Merger and legacy

 In 1980, Democratic Labour merged with the Social Democratic Alliance.
 A social club that the groups had established ran until 1987.

+Prior to his defection to the Conservatives in 1977, Reg Prentice considered standing as a social democrat and stood on a platform with Taverne calling for a new party.

-In many ways, Democratic Labour can be seen as a forerunner of the Social Democratic Party, which broke away from Labour in the early 1980s, putting forward many of the same viewpoints as Taverne.
-He twice stood as a Social Democratic Party candidate but failed to be elected.
+In many ways, Democratic Labour can be seen as a forerunner of the SDP, which broke away from Labour in the early 1980s, putting forward many of the same viewpoints as Taverne.
+He twice stood as a SDP candidate but failed to be elected.
+"Democratic Labour" had even been considered as a potential name for what would be the SDP.